JamesIves/fetch-api-data-action/README.md

 </p>

 <p align="center">
   This action was originally created for the <a href="https://github.community/t5/Events/Featured-Event-GitHub-Actions-Hackathon/td-p/48206">2020 GitHub Actions Hackathon</a>.
 You can read about my inspiration for this action <a href="https://jamesiv.es/github/actions/2020/03/07/fetching-authenticated-api-data/">here</a>.
-The README icon is provided by <a href="https://twemoji.twitter.com/">Twemoji</a>.
 </p>

 <p align="center">